The Christmas Song: Third recording

 Recorded at Capitol Studios at 5515 Melrose Avenue in Hollywood, on August 24, 1953.
 It was the song's first magnetic tape recording.
 Label credit: The King Cole Trio with String Choir (Nat King Cole, vocals; Buddy Cole, pianist; John Collins, guitarist; Charlie Harris, bassist; Lee Young, drummer; Ann Stockton, harp; Charlie Grean, Pete Rugolo and Nelson Riddle, orchestral arrangement; Nelson Riddle, orchestra conductor).
 Master #11726, take 11.
 Issued November 1953 as the "new" Capitol 90036(78rpm) / F90036(45rpm) (Capitol first issued 90036 in 1950 with the second recording).
-Correct label credit issued on October 18, 1954 as Capitol 2955(78rpm) / F2955(45rpm).
+Correct label credit issued on October 18, 1954, as Capitol 2955 (78rpm) / F2955 (45rpm).
 Label credit: Nat "King" Cole with Orchestra Conducted by Nelson Riddle.
 This recording is available on the Cole compilation CD Cole, Christmas, & Kids, as well as on the various-artists CDs Ultimate Christmas and Casey Kasem Presents All Time Christmas Favorites.
 It was also included, along with both 1946 recordings, on the Mosaic Records box set The Complete Capitol Recordings of the Nat King Cole Trio.

 Fourth recording

 Recorded at Capitol Studios, New York City, March 30, 1961.
 This rendition, the first recorded in stereo, is widely played on radio stations during the Christmas season, and has become the most popular/familiar version of this song.
 Label credit: Nat King Cole (Nat King Cole, vocals; Hank Jones, pianist; John Collins, guitarist; Charlie Harris, bassist; Lee Young, drummer; Charlie Grean, Pete Rugolo and Ralph Carmichael, orchestral arrangement; Ralph Carmichael, orchestra conductor).
 The instrumental arrangement is nearly identical to the 1953 version, but Cole's vocals are deeper-sounding and more focused.
 Originally done for The Nat King Cole Story (a 1961 LP devoted to stereo re-recordings of Cole's earlier hits), this recording was later included in a reissue of Cole's 1960 album The Magic of Christmas replacing "God Rest Ye Merry Gentlemen".
-Retitled The Christmas Song, the album was issued in 1963 as Capitol W-1967(mono) / SW-1967(stereo) and today is available both on compact disc and streaming on iTunes.
+Retitled The Christmas Song, the album was issued in 1962 as Capitol W-1967 (mono) / SW-1967 (stereo) and today is available for streaming, download and on vinyl and CD.
 This recording of "The Christmas Song" has also been included on numerous compilation albums of Christmas pop standards (for example, WCBS-FM's Ultimate Christmas Album Volume 3).
 An alternate take of the 1961 recording, featuring a different vocal and missing the solo piano on the instrumental bridge, appears on the Deluxe Edition of the 2014 compilation The Extraordinary Nat King Cole.
 There were several covers of Nat Cole's original record in the 1940s.
 The first of these was said to be by Dick Haymes on the Decca label, but his was released first – not recorded first.
 The first cover of "The Christmas Song" was performed by pop tenor and bandleader Eddy Howard on Majestic.
 Howard was a big Cole fan, and also covered Nat's versions of "I Want to Thank Your Folks" and "(I Love You) For Sentimental Reasons", among others.